Six animals affected by climate change

 These birds live in the Antarctic and feed on krill (found under the ice sheets).

 GVI is an international award-winning volunteer organisation that contributes to robust scientific research.
-You can join us on various wildlife and marine conservation projects and internships in locations around the world.

 - Cape Coast